Tatsuya Hasegawa: Kawasaki Frontale

 After graduating in 2015, Hasegawa began his professional career with J1 club Kawasaki Frontale in 2016.
 He made his league debut against Sagan Tosu on 13 August 2016.
 Hasegawa scored his first league goal against Gamba Osaka on 3 November 2016, scoring in the 6th minute.
 He scored against Vegalta Sendai on 8 October 2017, scoring in the 90th minute to help take Kawasaki Frontale to the final of the J.League Cup.
-During a AFC Champions League match against Sydney FC on 13 March 2019, Hasegawa was noted for his chances on the left.
+During an AFC Champions League match against Sydney FC on 13 March 2019, Hasegawa was noted for his chances on the left.
 He contributed for the club through a successful period, including winning 4 J1 League titles.

 Yokohama FC

 In 2022, Hasegawa was announced at Yokohama FC.
 He was also appointed as club captain during the season.
-Later that year in 23 October 2022, he helped Fulie gained automatic promotion back to J1 League for the 2023 season as runners-up.
+Later that year on 23 October 2022, he helped Fulie gained automatic promotion back to J1 League for the 2023 season as runners-up.

 Hasegawa was selected as one of the players for the 2022 J2 League Best XI award.

 On 12 December 2023, the club announced it would not be renewing Hasegawa's contract for the 2024 season.